 - The Zotac GTX 1650 is the best budget pick and also the best pick if you’re building a compact PC.

-- The Gigabyte GTX 1650 offers the best value, since it comes with a solid dual-fan cooler and is only barely more expensive than the MSRP.
+- The Gigabyte GTX 1650 offers the best value since it comes with a reliable dual-fan cooler and is only barely more expensive than the MSRP.

 - The MSI GTX 1650 is the ‘premium’ choice due to slightly better cooling and due to having a quality build.